timpark0807/self-taught-swe/README.md

 A collection of Data Structures & Algorithms knowledge gathered as a self-taught programmer.

-If you are a hiring manager, these are the steps I took to achieve mastery of DS&A. If you are an aspiring programmer, use this as a road map to improving your knowledge of DS&A.

 ## Background
 After spending 6 months studying DS&A and solving 550+ LC questions (leetcode.com/teampark), I can say that DS&A knowledge has been THE most important factor in gaining coding confidence.